grantregen/CS107E_NeoPixel_Final_Project/README.md

 # CS107E NeoPixel Final Project

+## Setting up your NeoPixels

+- Get a strip of NeoPixels [(here're the ones I bought)](https://www.amazon.com/gp/product/B078S6Z9KG/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1).
+- Get a 300-500 ohm resistor, 1000 uF capacitor, and [a power source for your neopixels](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels).
+- Wire the capacitor in parallel with your power lines and the resistor in series with the output data line from the pi and the input neopixel data line
+- Important: wire a pi ground pin in parallel with your power ground pin to share a reference for your signals
+- Finish off the last wiring and run the code :-)

 ## Project Rundown
 Here I create a basic driver for arduino neopixels to be run by output pin of raspberry pi.
 I origianlly tried for a long time to use the Pi's Timer Control Register to increase the counting frequency to a point where one could avoid using asembly to send data bits to the neopixels.
 I increased to clock frequency to 10Mhz (and eventually 250 Mhz) with the following code:
 ```